BrunoMMendonca/forecast-alchemy-studio/AI Memory/1 - INDEX.md

   Describes the high-level goals and vision for the project, targeting a collaborative, multi-tenant SaaS platform for business analysts and planners, with pillars of accuracy, usability, collaboration, and performance.

 - **Queue Processing & Job Management.md**
-  Details the backend job queue and worker system, including API-driven job creation, persistent storage in SQLite, asynchronous processing, and the single source of truth pattern for UI state.
+  Details the backend job queue and worker system, including API-driven job creation, persistent storage in SQLite, asynchronous processing, and real-time status updates. **Recently enhanced with comprehensive UI improvements: model status table with row striping, status icons, progress bars, column distribution improvements, status alignment using flex containers, summary statistics, tabbed interface, real-time updates, batch management features, and improved action controls.
+The terminology for duplicate jobs is now 'Merged' (replacing 'Skipped'), with user-friendly banners, tooltips, and batch-level progress summaries reflecting this change.**

 - **UI State Management & Data Flow.md**
-  Explains the "single source of truth" pattern for React state, where page-level components fetch data and pass it down as props, ensuring consistent and predictable UI state across the app.
+  Documents the evolution from "single source of truth" pattern to Zustand-based store architecture with automatic reactivity. **Covers the migration from prop drilling to centralized state management using multiple domain-specific stores (Model UI Store, SKU Store, Forecast Results Store), store integration patterns, component subscription patterns, debugging tools, and performance optimizations.**

 - **Upload Wizard & Data Transformation.md**
-  Provides a technical breakdown of the CSV import process, including frontend and backend logic, AI-powered data transformation, deduplication, and the step-by-step workflow for importing and preparing data.
+  Provides a technical breakdown of the CSV import process, including frontend and backend logic, AI-powered data transformation, deduplication, and the step-by-step workflow for importing and preparing data. **Recently enhanced with robust format validation, standardized error handling, progression blocking for validation errors, and consistent UI styling across all error states.**

 - **useOptimization Hook Deprecation.md**
   Documents the migration from the legacy `useOptimization` frontend hook to a backend-driven job queue, simplifying state management and aligning with the backend-first architecture.

 - **Workflow Summary.md**
-  Summarizes the main steps of the application's workflow, from data upload and cleaning to forecasting and optimization, including recent UI/UX enhancements and troubleshooting tips.
+  Summarizes the main steps of the application's workflow, from data upload and cleaning to forecasting and optimization, including recent UI/UX enhancements and troubleshooting tips. **Recently updated to reflect enhanced optimization queue UI, Zustand state management, CSV import validation improvements, data cleaning enhancements, and the new 'Merged' job status logic.**

 - **Writing Effective AI Memory.md**
   A guide for writing and maintaining high-quality documentation in the AI Memory folder, emphasizing the importance of explaining "why" decisions were made, linking to code, documenting gotchas, and keeping docs up to date.